310mc/https-310mc.github.io-tl/source/_posts/idol_story/hinata_3.md

 {% bubble Hinata %}
 Ah, I appreciate that~!
 I do have a small patch of veggies in the school’s garden area, but y’know, you gotta actually buy seeds to plant different kinds.

-Anyways...
-I’m guessing you’re here to eat lunch?
+Anyways… I’m guessing you’re here to eat lunch?
 How about we eat together while we’ve got the chance?
 {% endbubble %}

 {% bubble Midori %}
-Ah, sure, why not...
+Ah, sure, why not…
 {% endbubble %}

 {% bubble Hinata %}